FairJudge: Abstention-Aware Multimodal Judges for Fairness and Alignment Evaluation in Text-to-Image Models: Dataset Contribution and Datasheet: DIVERSIFY

 \subsection{Ethical Considerations and Risks}

-\textbf{Synthetic, not personal data.} Labels refer to \emph{intended depictions} in generated images and must not be conflated with real identities. \textbf{Stereotype risk.} Some combinations may mirror societal stereotypes despite careful prompt design; we encourage per-attribute reporting and qualitative review of failures. \textbf{Cultural sensitivity.} Culture and religion are multi-faceted; our tags reflect visible cues and are necessarily reductive.
-Results should not be interpreted as normative claims about any group.
+\textbf{Synthetic, not personal data.} Labels refer to \emph{intended depictions} in generated images and must not be conflated with real identities. \textbf{Stereotype risk.} Some combinations may mirror societal stereotypes despite careful prompt design; we encourage per-attribute reporting and qualitative review of failures. \textbf{Contextual sensitivity.} Broader contextual variation in prompts is necessarily reductive and should not be interpreted as a normative or anthropological taxonomy.
+Any such descriptors are included only to diversify scenes, not to support claims about cultural identity.